Christopher Cantwell

 A member of the broader alt-right movement, Cantwell earned attention during and immediately after his participation in the August 2017 Unite the Right rally in Charlottesville, Virginia.
 Cantwell was featured prominently in a Vice News Tonight documentary about the rally and its participants, in which he is shown threatening to kill protesters, wielding rifles and a handgun, and joining fellow antisemitic conspiracy theorists in marching with tiki torches, chanting "Jews will not replace us!"

 Shortly after the rally, Cantwell published a video in which he wept while sharing that he had learned there was a warrant for his arrest.
 The video went viral, with some observers noting the discrepancy between the emotional video and the tough persona Cantwell had projected in the Vice documentary.
 He has since been widely referred to and ridiculed as "The Crying Nazi".

 In July 2018, Cantwell was convicted after pleading guilty to two counts of misdemeanor assault and battery for pepper spraying two people at the rally.
 On September 28, 2020, Cantwell was found guilty on one felony count of transmitting extortionate communications and one felony count of threatening to injure property or reputation.
 Cantwell was sentenced to three years and five months in prison on February 24, 2021.
 The charges stemmed from Telegram messages Cantwell sent to a member of a rival neo-Nazi group, in which he threatened to rape the man's wife in front of his children if he did not give Cantwell information about the identity of another member of the group.

-Cantwell was released from custody on December 19th, 2022.
+In 2021, Cantwell and others were found liable for civil conspiracy and racially motivated harassment or violence in Sines v.
+Kessler, a federal civil suit against organizers, promoters, and participants in the Unite the Right rally.

-Life
+Early life

 Cantwell grew up in Stony Brook, New York.
 His father was an air traffic controller, IRS agent and the owner of a landscaping business.
 His mother is a homemaker.
 His maternal grandmother was opera singer Lillian Trotta, née Ventimiglia, who sang under the stage name Lillian Raymondi.
 Cantwell has claimed his mother suffered sexual abuse at the hands of her father during her childhood.
 He has a younger brother as well as a half-brother and a half-sister, the latter two stemming from a previous relationship of his father.
 His younger brother has been involved in gang violence and was serving a prison sentence in 2019.
 Cantwell attended Ward Melville High School in East Setauket, New York, but left school and did not graduate.
 He received his GED while serving his first jail sentence in 2000.

 In 2012, Cantwell moved to Marlborough, New Hampshire, before returning to New York in 2013 and relocating to Keene, New Hampshire in 2014.

 Cantwell has worked as a landscaper, an overnight technical support provider, and later started his own computer consulting business.